antonioscalaunina/ANTI-FASc/src/k223d/README.md

 In this repository, the software *k223d* has been modified to:

- - Compute set of *n* stochastic slip distributions over precomptued rupture areas, and using precomputed inter-nodes distances
+ - Compute sets of *n* stochastic slip distributions over precomptued rupture areas, and using precomputed inter-nodes distances.

  - Compute slip distributions accounting for a variable rigidity across the mesh